 After graduating from the University of California at Riverside with a Masters degree in Economics, I discovered I hated being constrained to a desk job.
 Deciding to try sales, I migrated to Xerox Computer Services, where I set multiple sales records, followed by Apple Computer, where I received a Business Development Manager of the Year award in 1987.
-For twenty-one years I was an entrepreneur with a small business, and as an international business consultant, I taught technology companies around the world how to sell conceptual, intangible products and services that were difficult to learn or explain, sold to risk-averse committees, and perceived as expensive.
+For twenty-one years I was an award-winning entrepreneur with a small business.
+As an international business consultant, I taught technology companies around the world how to sell conceptual, intangible products and services that are difficult to learn or explain, sold to risk-averse committees, and perceived as expensive.

 I’m passionate about social issues, and I care deeply about the less fortunate, including animals.

 I live in Orange County, California, with my husband and our dogs, Bubbles (blue halter) and Thriller.
-(The yellow ribbon on their collars indicates a rescued animal, and to approach with caution.)
-I treat our pets as family members, and my husband says that he’d like to return in a future life as one of my dogs.
+I consider our pets family members, and my husband says that he’d like to return in a future life as one of my dogs.